litestar-org/polyfactory/docs/usage/4-defining-factory-fields.md

 ```

 Here if we call `PersonFactory.build()` the result will be randomly generated except the pet list which will
-contain a dog with name `Ralph` or `Roxy`.
-Notice that in this case we didn't have to define `pets` attribute
+contain a dog with the name `Ralph` or `Roxy`.
+Notice that in this case we didn't have to define  the `pets` attribute
 in the `PersonFactory` because we have registered `PetFactory` as the default factory for the `Pet` model.

 ## PostGenerated